JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 See [Encryption](#encryption) for the installation procedure of GRDB with SQLCipher.

-See [Custom SQLite builds](Documentation/CustomSQLiteBuilds.md) for the installation procedure of GRDB with a customized build of SQLite 3.24.0.
+See [Custom SQLite builds](Documentation/CustomSQLiteBuilds.md) for the installation procedure of GRDB with a customized build of SQLite 3.28.0.

+See [Enabling FTS5 Support](#enabling-fts5-support) for the installation procedure of GRDB with support for the FTS5 full-text engine.

 ## CocoaPods